Zeta-and-Company/pydistinto/howto.md

 - `corpus`: directory of your plain text data
 - `workdir`: directory for saving results
-- `language`: Catalan, Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Lithuanian, Macedonian, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Spanish (see.
-[Spacy](https://spacy.io/usage) and install the trained pipelines in order to run POS-Tagging.
+- `language`: Catalan, Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Lithuanian, Macedonian, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Spanish (see [Spacy](https://spacy.io/usage) and install the trained pipelines in order to run POS-Tagging.
 “Multi-language” is not supported)
 - `segmentlength`: a number, e. g.
 5000; or “text” which means no segmentation
 - `forms`: lemmata
 - `pos`: all